hossein/PersianCalendar/README.md

 License
 ---
-This program is released under the GNU GPL version 3, or any other later version.
+This program is released under the GNU GPL version 3, or at your choice any later version.
 See the About dialog or sources for the license.

 It uses the [Jalali calendar conversion routines](http://www.farsiweb.info/jalali/jalali.c) from the FarsiWeb project, released under LGPL.